 What to do if my personal injury claim was denied?

 If the adjuster refuses to provide a written explanation, you will need to prepare and send a letter to the adjuster confirming (a) the denial of your claim and (b) the refusal to explain the reasons for the denial in writing.
-When the insurance adjuster receives your letter, they will understand that you are building a solid foundation for a legal case.
+When the insurance adjuster receives your letter, they will understand that you are building a solid foundation for a case.

 The letter can accomplish one of the following:

 - The insurance adjuster will reconsider the denial of coverage and may even make a settlement offer;

 - be pressured to give a written explanation or

 - confirm that they denied your claim and refused to explain the reasons behind the denial.